BruceEckel/RethinkingObjects/README.md

 hatch shell
 ```

-This sets up and configures a virtual environment.
+This configures and enters a virtual environment.
 Now you can run:

 ```
 pytest